gabrie-allaigre/sonar-gitlab-plugin/README.md

 **Others examples for inline :**
 - [Template Default](templates/inline/default.md) Current template
 - [Template Default with Images](templates/inline/default-image.md) Same template as default but with images

+# Tips

+## Import GitLab SSL certifcate

+- **On your server** import Gitlab SSL certificate into the JRE used by SonarQube

+If you don't already have you certificate on the SonarQube server, run `openssl s_client -connect mygitlab.com:443 -showcerts > /home/${USER}/mygitlab.crt`

+Import it into your JRE cacerts (you can check from the "System Info" page in the Administration section of your sonarqube instance), running `sudo $JDK8/bin/keytool -import -file ~/mygitlab.crt -keystore $JDK8/jre/lib/security/cacerts -alias mygitlab`.

+Restart your SonarQube instance.